Differentiating between Adding / Dropping and Withdrawing from Classes

 Withdrawing from a class has more implications.
 If a student has been actively enrolled in a class beyond a full week, in order to be removed from that class and taken off the official roll, the student would have to withdraw from the class.
 Withdrawing from a class is serious and can have financial implications associated with the withdrawing.
 In fact, refunds are limited based on the timing of your withdraw.
 The longer you stay in the class, the smaller your refund and eventually no refund will be granted at all.

-Adding/Dropping: If you are blocked in the system from adding/dropping a course (which occurs ONLY during the first week of class), you are either trying to add/drop a class Past the Deadline or you have already PAID for the class.
+If you are blocked in the system from adding/dropping a course (which occurs ONLY during the first week of class), you are either trying to add/drop a class Past the Deadline or you have already PAID for the class.
 If paid, contact the Records Office at firstname.lastname@example.org for administrative permission to add a class after the Add/Drop period has lapsed.